Man In U-Haul Arrested After Attempting To Steal Purse, Striking Outdoor Diners In Fishtown, Philadelphia Police Say

 PHILADELPHIA (CBS) – A man is under arrest after police say he went on a wild and destructive rampage in a U-Haul truck, striking outdoor diners in Fishtown and nearly running over police officers during a chase.
 It all started when the driver pulled up to The International Bar on the corner of North Front Street and Cecil B. Moore Avenue, just after 6:30 p.m.
 Thursday.

-Police say he reached over the wooden partition at the restaurant and stole the purse of a woman seated there.
-Then in an attempt to get away, the driver smashed into the setup, hit a 62-year-old man who was dining out and hit a 26-year-old man who was on a motorcycle.READ MORE: West Philadelphia Funeral Home Picks Up Remains Of MOVE Bombing Victims From Princeton Professor's Home
+Police say 43-year-old Benigno Melendez reached over the wooden partition at the restaurant and stole the purse of a woman seated there.
+Then in an attempt to get away, the driver smashed into the setup, hit a 62-year-old man who was dining out and hit a 26-year-old man who was on a motorcycle.READ MORE: Man Killed, 10-Year-Old Injured In Burlington City Double Shooting, Authorities Say

 After the U-Haul tore out of there, leaving a trail of destruction behind, the driver then led police on a chase.